How we deliver

 Roles and responsibilities: A wholly-owned subsidiary of MLA, MDC accelerates innovation across the value chain so the Australian red meat and livestock industry can remain competitive on the world stage.

-It does this by attracting commercial investment from individual enterprises and others that share a mutual interest to co-invest in innovation that will benefit the industry.
+It does this by attracting commercial investment from individual enterprises and others that share a mutual interest and matching these with Australian Government funding to invest in innovation that will benefit the industry.

 Subsidiary company: Integrity Systems Company